What is Your Grade Point Average?

 - Cumulative Grade Point Average (CGPA): The grade point average of all courses attempted after admission to Dalhousie.
 Changing degrees may impact how your CGPA is calculated.
 If you have questions, contact an academic advisor.

 - Credit hours: The number of hours a course is worth.
-A half-credit course is typically worth 3 credit hours.
-A full credit course is typically worth 6 credit hours.
+A one-term (aka half-credit) course is typically worth 3 credit hours.
+A full-year (aka full-credit) course is typically worth 6 credit hours.
 If you withdraw from a course with a W or receive a grade of ILL, the course is worth 0 credit hours.
 Make sure you do not include these courses when you calculate how many credit hours you've attempted so far.

 Enter your information: